Answer to some frequently asked questions about applying for a PhD position at the Centre for Image Analysis

 Most PhD students also teach and do other department service, for a maximum of 20% of full time, leading to a total employment time of up to 5 years.
-Each student has at least two advisers closely following and supporting the work of the student.
+Each PhD student has at least two advisors closely following and supporting the work.
 It is also common to collaborate with other PhD students and senior researchers inside or outside our department.

 All PhD students are employees of the university and have a salary.
-The level is initially around 24000 SEK (currently around 3500 USD per month) and increases a bit over the years.
+The level is initially around 27000 SEK per month and increases a bit over the years.
 This salary is taxed at around 30%.
 The cost of living in Sweden is quite high, but the salary is enough to support one person and possibly also a small family, although that is economically tight.
 We are not allowed to accept students on scholarships from their home countries or similar without making sure the total income reaches this level, which is usually very difficult to achieve.

 How to apply

-The first attachment should be a letter where you explain why you are interested in this position, and what specific background and interests you have that make you particularly well suited for this position.
+The first attachment should be a letter where you explain why you are interested in this position with us, and what specific background and interests you have that make you particularly well suited for this position.
 This letter should convince us why you are the most suitable one among all the applicants.
 It is thus very important in the initial evaluation of the different candidates.

 In the diploma field you have to include copies of the formal documents that prove that you have the required qualifications.